Node-In-Layers/nil-data/README.md

 # nil-data - A Node In Layers Package used for handling data and databases.

-This repository gives the ability to easily communicate with different databases.
-It provides a high level interface for working with databases via the [functional-models](https://github.com/monolithst/functional-models) framework, particularly the [functional-models-orm](https://github.com/monolithst/functional-models-orm) database framework.
+This repository focuses on accessing and manipulating data, especially the ability to easily communicate with different databases.
+This package provides a high level interface for working with databases via the [functional-models](https://github.com/monolithst/functional-models) framework, particularly the [functional-models-orm](https://github.com/monolithst/functional-models-orm) functional object relational mapper (ORM) framework.
 It also provides access to the lower level database objects, for optimized direct querying.

+# How To Install
+`npm i @node-in-layers/data@latest`

 ## Supported Databases